asobti/kube-monkey/README.md

 **Helm Chart**
 A helm chart is provided that assumes you have already compiled and uploaded the container to your own container repository.
-Once uploaded, you need to edit `$PROJECT/helm/kubemonkey/values.yaml` and update the value of `image.repository` to point at the location of your container.
+Once uploaded, you need to edit the value of `image.repository` to point at the location of your container, by default it is pointed to `asobti/kube-monkey`.

 Helm can then be executed using
 ```bash